 Vitamin K2 Supplementation

 This is one of the easiest and most impactful supplements that you can take.
 Supplement manufacturers already provide the right mix of the subforms of vitamin K2 (i.e., menaquinones: MK4 and MK7).
-The MK7 subform last longer in your body, so it is the key subform to optimize.
+The MK7 subform lasts longer in your body, so it is the key subform to optimize.
 It is one of the most important supplements that I take.

 How much vitamin K2 should you take?
 The minimum recommended daily dose of K2 for adults 90–120 micrograms per day.
 Those who have a higher risk of heart disease or bone loss may want to aim for a higher dose, starting at 200 micrograms and increasing from there.
 Just make sure that your supplement is vitamin K2, not K1.